Euro adoption

 Alignment Analyses and Assessment

-In addition to the traditional analyses, Alignment Analyses 2024 (pdf, 2.3 MB) have been supplemented with six thematic chapters.
+In addition to the traditional analyses, the 2024 Alignment Analyses (pdf, 2.3 MB) have been supplemented with six thematic chapters.
 The first of these examines the current institutional developments in the euro area and the European Union.
 The second thematic chapter provides an overview of assessments of the Czech economy by renowned international institutions.
 The third chapter focuses on the euroisation of the Czech economy (primarily with regard to bank loans), while the fourth compares net exports in EU countries during the crisis years.
 The fifth chapter explains what joining ERM II means for a country and the requirements for meeting the Maastricht exchange rate stability criterion.
 The final thematic chapter focuses on the banking union and the implications of the Czech Republic’s potential integration in the union.

 Source documents